ami-GS/dcc/README.md

 ### Supported types
 Types below are supported.

-pointer * is not supported stil. ('*' and '&' will be supported as unary operation below)
+& is not supported stil. (this will be supported as unary operation below)

 - Int